 In this study, the agent-based simulation MATSim was successfully used for the optimization of public transport fares.
-MATSim was enhanced by implementing a marginal social cost pricing approach: External delay effects among public transport users are internalized by charging the equivalent monetary amount from the causing agent.
-As sources for external cost, this study considers capacity constraints (effect 3) as well as boarding and alighting passengers (effect 1 and 2).
-External effects either increase passengers' in-vehicle times (effect 1) or waiting times (effect 2 and 3).
+MATSim was enhanced by implementing a marginal social cost pricing approach: External delay effects among public transport users are internalized by charging the equivalent monetary amount to the causing agent.
+As sources for external cost, this study considers the effect of boarding/alighting passengers on in-vehicle time (effect 1), waiting time without an active capacity constraint (effect 2) and waiting time induced by an active capacity constraint (effect 3).

-As expected, marginal social cost pricing yields a higher social welfare than charging the optimized flat fare obtained from a grid search.
-The more of the existing external effects are included in the computation of user-specific fares, the higher the social welfare.
-As passengers' waiting times indicate a coordinated arrival at transit stops, it is crucial to include the external effect of prolonged waiting times due to boarding and alighting passengers (effect 2).
-Adding this effect to the external effect of prolonged in-vehicle times (effect 1) increases the level of social welfare and also affects the relation of average external cost depending on the location of boarding and the travel distance: Since passengers who board at early transit stops affect all passengers that are or will be waiting for the same vehicle along the route, average external costs are higher for early boardings.
-Thus, for a longer trip length, average external cost decrease to a lesser extent.
-Once passengers are not able to board the first arriving transit vehicle due to limited capacities, social welfare raises most significantly when internalizing these delays by charging the extra waiting cost from the passengers inside the vehicle (effect 3).
-Including that effect increases average external cost for long distance trips and early boarding locations along the transit route.
+As expected, marginal social cost pricing yields a higher social welfare than charging an optimized flat fare.
+Starting from effect 1, we find that including more external effects increases the social welfare gain of applying optimized user-specific bus fares.
+As passengers' waiting times indicate a coordinated arrival at transit stops (following the arrival of buses), it is crucial to include the external effect of prolonged waiting times due to boarding and alighting passengers (effect 2).
+Adding this effect to the external effect of prolonged in-vehicle times (effect 1) increases the level of social welfare and also affects the relationship between average optimal fare and travel distance: Since passengers who board at early transit stops affect all passengers that are or will be waiting for the same vehicle along the route, average external costs are higher for early boardings.
+Thus, for a longer trip length, the average optimal fare decreases to a lesser extent as a function of trip distance.
+Once passengers are not able to board the first arriving transit vehicle due to limited capacities, social welfare rises most significantly when internalizing these delays by charging the extra waiting cost to the passengers inside the vehicle (effect 3).
+Including that effect increases average external cost-based prices for long distance trips and early boarding locations along the transit route.
 In this setup, explicitly accounting for this externality when setting user-specific fares, changes the welfare optimal headway from 5 min to 9 min.
-During peak periods average external cost are observed to be higher than off-peak.
+During peak periods average external cost-based fares are observed to be higher than off-peak.
 As a consequence, users are priced out.
 They either reschedule their activities and shift their trip departure times to periods with less demand or they switch to the alternative transport mode car.
 Benefits from a higher efficiency within the public transport sector (shorter in-vehicle and waiting times) overcompensate for lower benefits of users that are priced out.